MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

 [SAML](https://auth0.com/blog/how-saml-authentication-works/)- or
 [OpenID Connect](https://auth0.com/intro-to-iam/what-is-openid-connect-oidc)-based
 identity provider.
-This ensures that all users can securely log in to the Materialize console using the same authentication scheme and credentials across all systems in your organization.
+This ensures that all users can securely log in to the Materialize Console using the same authentication scheme and credentials across all systems in your organization.

 To configure SSO for your Materialize organization, follow [this step-by-step guide](/manage/access-control/sso).

 ### Configuring network policies